 Mac and Cheese is one of the basic food groups to us, and the Mac and Cheese Food Truck in Disney Springs is a BOMB place to grab a bite.
 While the Mac and Cheese Truck serves up some common mac flavors, like Texas Chili Mac and Cheese, they also switch things up by offering new twists on the classics depending on the time of the year.

-This past Halloween, the Mac and Cheese Food Truck served a dish that was, well, a little terrifying!
+During the 2019 Halloween season, the Mac and Cheese Food Truck served a dish that was, well, a little terrifying!

 The Pumpkin Chipotle Mac and Cheese sounded pretty good with its cavatappi pasta topped with a pumpkin cheese sauce, cranberries, and pumpkin seeds.
 Buuut, the mac and cheese was also sprinkled with gummy worms (yeah, we’re not sure why either).
 Although we’re open to trying new things, we couldn’t get past candy in our mac and cheese!